Community Response Fund

 • Organizations piloting new projects, seeking small start-up funds

-The Community Response Fund is for grants are in the range of $1000 – $5,000 for one year.
+The Community Response Fund is for grants in the range of $1,000 – $5,000 for one year.
 Grants will be made on a rolling basis.
+Applications received after November 15th will be considered for funds the following January.

 Eligible Activities